SixArm/mast-cell-help/topics/trigger-triage/index.md

 * Cookware: No teflon.
 No aluminum.
 Prefer stainless steel pans.

 * Containers: No plastic.
-Prefer glass or stainless steel containers, storage jars.
+Prefer glass or stainless steel.

-* Wipes: Switch from paper products to all-natural organic cloth products.
+* Wipes: Switch from paper to all-natural organic cloth.

 **Laundry**: